ChaosCoder/Beekeeper/README.md

 - `product: String`: The app the event was fired in
 - `timestamp: Date`: The precise timestamp the event was fired
 - `name: String`: The name of the event
-- `group: String?`: The group/category of the event (optional)
+- `group: String`: The group/category of the event
 - `detail: String?`: A detail of the event (optional)
 - `value: Double?`: A numeric value of the event (optional)
 - `custom: [String]`: Custom data

 Additionally, each event carries metadata.
 This metadata is usually the crucial part for the privacy of the user.
 Let's have a look at the metadata:
-- `previousEvent: String?`: Event (name), that was triggered before this event
+- `previousEvent: String?`: Event (name), that was triggered before this event within the same group
 - `previousEventTimestamp: Day?`: Date (day precision), when an event of the same, was triggered last time
 - `install: Day`: Date (day precision), when the user installed the app